Data Updates: Measuring Evictions during the COVID-19 Crisis

 Note: The visualizations on this page are not compatible with Internet Explorer or older versions of Edge.

 Originally published on September 2, 2020

 These data updates capture weekly eviction filing counts for 63 jurisdictions across the US, representing approximately 13 percent of renter households in the country.
+Since data collection began, there have been changes to data quality and availability.
+The most recent update includes current data for 55 jurisdictions, representing approximately 10 percent of renter households in the country.
 To learn more about our methods and to read an in-depth analysis of policy effects on eviction filings, see Measuring Evictions during the COVID-19 Crisis, published in July 2020.
 Since the report was published, we continue to make methodological improvements.
 See below for a list of changes.